 What can be investigated

 The Insolvency Service must have reasonable grounds to suspect the person of misconduct.
-This includes:
+Misconduct includes:

 - not disclosing or giving away assets

-- causing significant harm to customers, suppliers etc (if they run a business)
+- causing significant harm to customers, suppliers etc (if the person runs a business)

 - breaking the law, eg fraud

-- breaking their restrictions (eg acting as a director of a company or obtaining credit)
+- breaking restrictions (eg acting as a director of a company or obtaining credit)

 The Insolvency Service won’t usually investigate complaints where there’s no public interest (eg a personal dispute).